A Unique & Rich Combination in an Ed Psych and Ed Tech Doctoral Program

 YOU’RE WELCOME AT MSU

-The EPET doctoral program welcomes applicants from a wide variety of disciplinary backgrounds, educational and technological experiences and social, economic and cultural backgrounds.
+The EPET doctoral program welcomes applicants from a wide variety of disciplinary backgrounds, educational and technological experiences, and social, economic, and cultural backgrounds.
+We enact our commitment to sustaining a community that is inclusive, and diverse through ongoing engagement in equity-focused learning and program reform, and systems for student representation and community accountability.

 EDUCATIONAL PSYCHOLOGY

-Investigate human learning and development in schools, workplaces, communities and homes.
+Investigate human learning, motivation, and development in schools, workplaces, communities and homes.
 Understand and improve educational practice.
-Program participants can base their analyses in specific domains (e.g., mathematics, literacy and science).
-Students interested in literacy learning and development or urban education may select to pursue a specialization in language and literacy education or the Urban Education Graduate Certificate.
+Students can base their inquiry in specific domains (e.g., mathematics, literacy, science) or age groups (e.g., adolescents, adults).
+In 2024, MSU was named #4 in the nation for educational psychology.

 EDUCATIONAL TECHNOLOGY

-Learn to understand and improve the use of powerful technologies to support learning and teaching.
-Students engage in research and development seeking to understand the pedagogy, policy and design of media and technologies in support of learning, nationally and internationally, in formal environments (face-to-face, online classes) and in informal environments (homes, after-school programs).
+Investigate and improve the use of technologies to support learning and teaching.
+Engage in research and development on the pedagogy, policy and design of media and technologies in support of learning in formal environments (e.g. face-to-face, online classes) and in informal settings (e.g. homes, after-school programs).

 One program, two different modes